xland/redredstar/ReadMe.md

 ﻿# RedRedStar

-A Gui Framework powered by Skia and Yoga.
+A Gui Framework powered by Skia.

 Currently under development.